rahulgopinath/rahulgopinath.github.io/students.md

 or citizenship of Australia.
 Unfortunately, this means that I am unable to fund your research at this point.
 Remote supervision is only considered if there is a co-supervisor (faculty/postdoc) at the Indian institution.
+I do not at present have the bandwidth to work with *sophomore* students (second year) from Indian institutions.
+However, if you are a final year thesis student, I would be happy to co-advise you on your thesis, especially if you have an upcoming industrial internship, where you can potentially evaluate the effectiveness of some of your research.

 <!-- However, I am happy to work with you if you would
 like to work in areas of common interest, and I will be happy to provide